-At the Harold C. Simmons Comprehensive Cancer Center, we will help you reduce the disruption of cancer in your life by providing integrative therapies, such as music therapy and meditation.
+At Harold C. Simmons Comprehensive Cancer Center, we’ll help you reduce the disruption of cancer in your life by providing integrative therapies, such as music therapy and meditation.
 These therapies are provided in addition to your state-of-the-art medical care and have been shown to improve well-being and quality of life during and after cancer treatments.

-Many integrative therapies allow people the opportunity to express their cancer experience in a way that is different than talking, which is why they are so powerful.
-Also, the great thing about integrative therapies is that you do not need any previous experience, training, or talent to participate.
+Many integrative therapies allow people the opportunity to express their cancer experience in a way that is different than talking, which is why these therapies are so powerful.
+Also, the great thing about integrative therapies is that you don’t need any previous experience, training, or talent to participate.

 In this electronic age of instant messaging and social networking, we offer Wi-Fi throughout our buildings so that you can stay in touch with your support network.
 We also recommend that you sign up for My Chart and take advantage of another way to communicate with your cancer care team.

 Journaling has been proven to help process the life-changing impact of the cancer journey.
-It does not matter if you journal by writing on a piece of paper or typing into a computer.
-What does matter is that the act of expressing your thoughts through journaling improves your well being.
+It doesn’t matter if you journal by writing on a piece of paper or typing into a computer.
+What does matter is that the act of expressing your thoughts through journaling improves your well-being.

 Guided Imagery and Meditation

 With an experienced guide, you can use the power of your mind to increase relaxation, improve well-being, and obtain a sense of calm.
 Scientific studies continue to demonstrate the power of these techniques to improve a person’s quality of life.
-Look for the guided imagery and meditation classes on the supportive services calendar.
+Look for the Guided Imagery and Meditation classes on the support services calendar.

 For more information or a Supportive Services appointment, please call us at 214-645-HOPE (4763).